dimpablo/wikireading2pdf/README.md

 * git clone https://github.com/dimpablo/wikireading2pdf
 * cd wikireading2pdf

-Then check if depenencies are satisfied.
+Then check if depenencies are satisfied (It's important!).
 For that execute
 * ./satisfy.sh

 Now everthing is ready!
 Run "go":